 Sounds great, but how do we do that?
 It’s actually a rather simple concept – we build the segments at the page and placement level.
 In other words, ad units that are prominently displayed on a page, and pages that are visited frequently by readers, will clearly have higher viewability rates.
 So we can use the historical viewability of placements as a model for future viewability.
 The actual targeting models are a bit more complicated than that, as new placements have some amount of decay in popularity as time goes on – but for simplicity’s sake, let’s say the historical performance is a good indicator of future success.

-Placement- and page-level targeting are much more effective than strategies like white- and blacklisting domains.
+Placement- and page-level targeting are much more effective than strategies like inclusion- and exclusion list domains.
 Domain-level targeting isn’t granular enough, and besides, what if your ad appears on the pages and placements on that domain that aren’t viewable?

 Viewability Goal Setting